MohammedTabrez237/MeetX-Backend/README.md

 ## Usage 🚀

 Once the server is running, you can interact with the API endpoints to manage users, activities, and bookings.
 Use tools like Postman or integrate with the MeetX frontend for a complete experience. 🎯

----

-## Contact 📬

-For questions or support, please reach out to the MeetX team at [support@meetx.com](mailto:support@meetx.com).
-We’d love to hear from you! 💬

----

-Thank you for using MeetX-Backend! 🙌